peterhry/peterhrynkow.com/_drafts/component-api.md

 ---
 layout: post
-title:  "The Forces of Component Design"
+title:  "The Elements of Component Design"
 date:   2019-01-26 00:00:00
 categories: [api]
 ---

 Should you use CSS modules or styled components, React or Polymer?
 The _how_ of building UI components is something engineers spend a lot of time thinking about.
-After all, decisions around component implementation are largely driven by requirements like performance and developer experience — the sort of things engineers love to debate.
+After all, decisions around component _implementation_ are largely driven by factors like performance and developer experience — the sort of things engineers love to debate.

-Considerably less time is spent thinking about component _design_ — the _why_ and _what_ of building components.
-Component design largely transcends technology — in some cases, you can design the API for a component before selecting a technology for implementation.
-Just as there are many ways to _implement_ a component, there are many ways to _design its API_ and — whether you're building an application or component library — the decisions you make with regards to component design can greatly impact the success of your project.
+Less time is spent thinking about component _design_ — the _why_ and _what_ of building components.
+Just as there are many ways to implement a component, there are many ways to design its API.
+Whether you're building an application or component library, the decisions you make with regards to component design can greatly impact the success of your project.

-After working on two major component library projects — one built in Polymer, the other in React — I’ve come to understand the importance of deliberate and thoughtful component API design.
-People within an organization will have different reasons for wanting a component library and it's important to reconcile these differences early on.
+After working on two major component library projects — one built in Polymer and the other in React — I’ve come to understand the importance of deliberate and thoughtful component design.
+Consistency, flexibility, reusability — these elements have the potential to influence the design of your components and people within your organization will have different opinions about what’s most important.

-### Why Build a Component Library Anyway?

-#### Uniformity

-Some designers might want to ensure that whenever a component is used, its design and experience is  consistent.
-While other designers might resist this idea and want more control.

-Perhaps the purpose of the component library is to ensure design consistency.
+### The Elements

-#### Cost-saving
+#### Consistency

+Does the component library _encourage_ or _enforce_ a consistent design?

 #### Flexibility